DATA-606-2023-FALL-TUESDAY/Meruva_LohithReddy/docs/Proposal.md

 ## 2. Background

-Since the market for EVs is growing, it's important for manufacturers, legislators, and consumers to have a clear understanding of the many kinds of EVs available.
-For effective infrastructure planning, policymaking, and market segmentation, knowing how many battery electric cars and plug-in hybrid vehicles are on the road at any one time is crucial.
-This project intends to improve electric vehicle research, development, and decision-making via the creation of an accurate categorization model.
+ Because the EV market is expanding, it's critical for manufacturers, legislators, and consumers to understand the many types of EVs on the market.
+Knowing how many battery electric and plug-in hybrid vehicles are on the road at any one time is critical for successful infrastructure planning, regulation, and market segmentation.
+Through the construction of an accurate categorization model, this initiative aims to improve electric vehicle research, development, and decision-making.

-The goal of this research is to better understand how different types of electric vehicles are categorized and to develop a classification model that can accurately identify the type of electric vehicle, differentiating between Battery Electric Vehicles (BEV) and Plug-in Hybrid Electric Vehicles (PHEV).
+ The purpose of this study is to learn more about the classification of EVs and to create a classification model that can correctly identify the type of EV, distinguishing between BEVs and PHEVs (Battery Electric Vehicles and Plug-in Hybrid Electric Vehicles).

 **Research Questions:**
 - What specific attributes within the Electric cars-] data have the highest correlation ?